 You will get an overview of the twin crises we face (climate change and biodiversity loss) and the linked solutions that exist, which can come from becoming "nature positive".
-It will touch on this year's two international COPs, on bio-diversity and climate, and how they link to national and local responses.
+What, if anything, has changed after 2022's two international COPs, on bio-diversity and climate, and how does this big picture link to national and local responses.

 Speaker: Pete Brotherton is Director of Science and Climate Change at Natural England, the Diocesan Environment Officer for Peterborough Diocese, and honorary Lay Canon of Peterborough Cathedral.

-The recordings of our 13 webinars from 2021 can be found in a playlist on YouTube here, or individually below.
+The recordings of our 25 webinars from 2021 and 2022 can be found in a playlist on YouTube here, or individually below.